Funlux Camera Review 2021

 Amcrest Pro HD Indoor

 If you’re looking for an indoor camera, we suggest the Amcrest Pro HD.
 This dome-shaped camera has two-way audio and up to 32 feet of night vision.
 It also works with some third-party software.
-Best of all, it runs around $45*, which is a steal.

 The Amcrest Pro HD camera is best for:

 - People who want a camera that can pan and tilt